-For instance, you might lack the skills in implementing a marketing automation tool, and it’s therefore necessary to involve an external agency who specialises in such matters.
+For instance, you might lack the skills in implementing a marketing automation tool, and it’s therefore necessary to involve an external agency who specializes in such matters.

-In addition to applying many of the mentioned digital project principles to third-party collaborators, you also need to consider additional aspects:
+In addition to applying many of the mentioned digital project principles to third party collaborators, you also need to consider additional aspects:

-A service-level agreement (SLA) is commonly used as a commitment between a service provider and a client.
-Particular aspects of the service—like quality, availability, and responsibilities—are agreed between the service provider and the service user.
+A service level agreement (SLA) is commonly used as a commitment between a service provider and a client.
+Particular aspects of the service, like quality, availability, and responsibilities, are agreed between the service provider and the service user.

-Such an agreement can also work perfectly well between you and a third-party collaboration partner.
+Such an agreement can also work perfectly well between you and a third party collaboration partner.
 Explicitly stating expectations of quality, timeframe, cost, communication channels, and who’s responsible for what can help you save both time and money.

 Make sure both parties attend an SLA workshop, read the written agreement, and sign it as a token of mutual trust.

 In this case you should research whether or not a vendor you are buying from has official solution partners listed on their website or another repository.
-These are well-versed experts recommended by the vendor, and have a higher probability of delivering what you require.
+These are well versed experts recommended by the vendor, and have a higher probability of delivering what you require.

-Knowing what was expected to happen, what actually happened (and when), and what the results were is material you, your team, and your stakeholders can use to learn lessons, identify weak points, and leverage best practices.
+Knowing what was expected to happen, what actually happened (and when), and what the results were is a resource that you, your team, and your stakeholders can use to learn lessons, identify weak points, and leverage best practices.

-In other words: the dusty, old reports can be used to work even more efficiently and create more value in the future.
+In other words: the dusty, old reports can be used for you to work even more efficiently and create more value in the future.
 You only need to learn how to write them and what kinds of reports to include in your project.

 What follows is a general guideline with common principles and steps, inspired by BrightWork and Asana.
 Not all of the steps may be relevant for your particular report, but you should pick and choose the ones who are.

-Decide the objective
+Decide the Objective

 A good, descriptive name works as a shorthand for what the report is about.
 If the report is written in regular intervals, consider adding the date to the name as well.
-Examples include “2020 May – Project status” or “Project X Risk Assessment.”
+Examples include “2024 May – Project status” or “Project X Risk Assessment.”

 Knowing your audience, their style, and their pain points, you can tailor the content to reflect their own preferences and values, and thus make them more susceptible to your objective.

-Report format and type
+Report Format and Type

 The objective and the audience of your report decides its formal appearance.
 Will it be written, or will it be delivered verbally?
 Should the language be formal or informal?
 Will the report address financial, technical, or factual issues—or all of them?
-Are there any ready-made templates available in your organisation?
+Are there any ready-made templates available in your organization?

-Indicate the project status
+Indicate the Project Status

 In the world of reporting, time is of the essence.
-You must assume that your target audience is short of time, and therefore it is important to write clearly, have a descriptive name, and to quickly indicate the status of the project—whether it is currently on track, at risk, or off track.
+You must assume that your target audience is short of time.
+It is therefore important to write clearly, have a descriptive name, and to quickly indicate the status of the project: Whether it is currently on track, at risk, or off track.

-Gather the facts and data
+Gather the Facts and Data

 A report is useless without solid references to facts and data in order to support your claims and conclusions.
 Use your selected tools and dashboards to inquire for data in the form of graphs, diagrams, and charts, thus underscoring the points you are making.

-Structure the report
+Structure the Report

-Give a quick summary of the report
+Give a Quick Summary of the Report

 As a bonus to the report structure, you can add a section before all the others in the form of a quick, executive summary.
 This should be brief (remember those busy stakeholders!) and explain very concisely, in maximally 2–3 sentences, what the report is saying.

-Although the main part of your report should be fleshed out considerably, at least compared to the other parts, you should also think about focus and essentials here.
+Although the main part of your report should be fleshed out considerably, you should also think about focus and essentials here.
 A digital project may be comprehensive, and it might be justified to just include 2–3 key areas or milestones to highlight.

 To help mitigate this, add a sorts of “mini executive summary” before each key area you’re treating.
-This can be adding a few bullet points to update your reader on the progress, accomplishments, and upcoming work in the given area, like “75% of tasks completed, 87% of tests successful, next sprint going as planned.”
+This can be adding a few bullet points to update your reader on the progress, accomplishments, and upcoming work in the given area.
+Examples can be “75% of tasks completed, 87% of tests successful, next sprint going as planned.”

 Due to the fact that a report should be concise, not every bit of information and factoid can be present.
 But some stakeholders may want to know more.
 In this case, you can include links to more thorough documentation or tools you have been using in the digital project.

 No project has run completely smooth all the way from start to finish.
 This is completely natural, due to the complexity of all the involved people, processes, and assets.

-Readability and editing
+Readability and Editing

 A report does not exist for its own sake, to be read by no one.
 Spend some time to edit and revise the content, cleaning it for unclear phrasing and making it more readable with simple formatting options and visuals.
-Include fellow co-workers for reviewing purposes.
+Include fellow coworkers for reviewing purposes.

-Bonus: Medium type
+Bonus: Medium Type

 When you hear the word “report,” you might think of the archetypical folder containing pages upon pages.
 But a physical copy does not have to be the medium of your report.
-It can of course be digital in the form of a PDF, but another option can be a Wiki.
+It can be digital in the form of a PDF, but another option can be a Wiki.

-What to evaluate
+What to Evaluate

 Near the end of a digital project it is useful to evaluate the following aspects, according to ProjectManager:

-Evaluation tools and methods
+Evaluation Tools and Methods

 There can be several ways of evaluating your digital project, in addition to reports.
 Sumac lists the following: